 - Four out of eight of those members are also from a Black, Asian and minority ethnic (BAME) background

 - Members of the Taskforce are not paid for their roles

 - The Taskforce is supported by a much wider Stakeholder Advisory Group who provide advice and guidance to the Taskforce and to City Hall

-- The Taskforce meets a minimum of four times a year
+- The Taskforce meets around four times a year

 - The Deputy Mayor for Planning, Regeneration and Skills chairs the meetings on behalf of the Mayor

 - Members are encouraged to share their insights about how to make sure all Londoners and London’s businesses can access the skills they need to succeed

 Anthony Impey – Anthony is the CEO of Optimity.
 He has run several programmes to help local young people start careers at thriving tech businesses in East London, and chairs Government’s Apprenticeship Stakeholder Board.